 When a user submits the form, Elementor Form sends an email notification to both the WordPress admin and the user.
 However, when your Elementor form is not sending email notifications, there are two main reasons for this:

-2. The Elementor form has an incorrect configuration.
+- The Elementor form has an incorrect configuration.

-If the emails are getting rejected or ending up in spam, it indicates a problem with the default PHP mail function of your site, which is not very reliable and often gets blocked by spam filters or email providers.
-You can fix this issue by setting up SMTP (Simple Mail Transfer Protocol) on your WordPress site via the Post SMTP plugin.
-We will show you how later in the article.
+If the emails are getting rejected or ending up in spam, it indicates a problem with the default PHP mail function of your site, which is one of the most common issues behind the WordPress not sending emails issue and often gets blocked by spam filters or email service providers.

 On the other hand, there can be several issues with the configuration of your Elementor form, such as incorrect Field IDs, disabled form notifications, and plugin conflicts.

-3 Easy Methods to Fix the Elementor Form Not Sending Emails Issue
+5 Easy Methods to Fix the Elementor Form Not Sending Emails Issue

 Method #1: Install and Configure the Post SMTP WordPress Plugin

-Need help with the Post SMTP Configuration?
+🚨 Need help with the Post SMTP Configuration?

 Click here to request the Post SMTP configuration service, where one of our WordPress experts will install and configure Post SMTP on your WordPress site and address all the email-related issues accordingly.